-Title of Class Name of Beneficial Owner and Relationship with Record Owner Citizenship Number of Shares Held % to Total Outstanding Common Fruitas Holdings, Inc. / 60 Cordillera St., Brgy.
-Doña Josefa, Quezon City / Stockholder of Record December 31, 2022 attached as Annex "C" Filipino 1,082,488,000 72.407% Common PCD Nominee Corp.
-1 / The Enterprise Center, Ayala Avenue Corner Paseo de Roxas, Makati City / Stockholder of Record Filipino 410,291,709 27.444% b.)
+Title of Class Name.
+Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship Number of Shares Held % to Total Outstanding Common Fruitas Holdings, Inc. / 60 Cordillera St., Brgy.
+Doña Josefa, Quezon City / Stockholder of Record 2022 attached as Filipino 1,082,488,000 72.407% Common PCD Nominee Corp.1 / The Enterprise Center, Ayala Avenue Corner Paseo de Roxas, Makati City / Stockholder of Record Please see PNB Report as of December 31, 2022 attached as Annex "C" Filipino 410,291,709 27.444% b.)
 Security Ownership of the Board of Directors and Senior Management